 Setting Value range Function Top-level encoder 0-2 Sets the function of turning the encoder when not in a menu.
 The options are "Off", "Tempo" and "Tempo (coarse)".
 Top-level button 0-3 Sets the function of pressing the left button when not in a menu.
 The options are "Off", "Start/Stop", "Tap Tempo/Stop", and "Test FHX-8GT".
 Startup preset 0-30 The preset number to load at startup, or '0' for none.
 Startup configuration 0-30 The configuration number to load at startup, or '0' for none.
-Enable MIDI clock out 0-1 Enable output of MIDI clock.
+Enable MIDI clock out 0-2 Enable output of MIDI clock.
+The options are "Off", "On" (start and stop messages are sent) and "Clocks only" (no start and stop messages are sent).
 Enable DIN MIDI out 0-1 Enable the 5-pin DIN MIDI output.
 Clk stop=>LFOs stop 0-1 When set to 1, causes tempo-synced LFOs to stop when all internal and external clocks are stopped.
 Display blank 1-30 The time in minutes after which the display will be turned off, if idle.
 Use FH-1 as expander 0-1 Enables the use of an FH-1 as an expansion module.
 Constrain rates 0-3 Constrains tempo-based rates (e.g. the arpeggiator rate) set from MIDI to multiples of the given division.
 The options are "Off", "32nd note", "16th note", and "8th note".
 Display flip 0-1 Turns the display upside down.
+USB reset time 1-100 Controls how long the FH-2 holds USB devices in reset before attempting to communicate with them.
+You should not normally need to adjust this unless advised by Expert Sleepers.
+Tuner pitch reference 400.0-500.0 The pitch used to define the note 'A' when using the tuner.
+Menu wrap 0-1 When set to 1, menus wrap around when you scroll past the end or beginning.